gmgoodale/Team19-Zoltar-Stock-Trader/Artifacts/Architecture.md

 # Build-vs-Buy Decisions

+We've decided to take advantage of a long list of api's afforded to us by the miniconda package (manually installed smaller version of Anaconda) for our project.
+Python and subsequently, Anaconda, are known for their extensive data analysis packages which just made it them a natural fit for what we are trying to accomplish with zoltar.
+For data handling we utilize the pymysql and sqlalchemy packages for their sql query and engine methods.
+We utilize Pandas for their extremely powerful dataFrame object type which is utilized in our data handling, data acquisition, and graphical interface.
+Numpy is used by both our DNN and GUI.
+The GUI utilizes tkinter, matplotlib, and seaborn to create windows and graphs.
+Our DNN of choice for data processing comes from the Keras package due to its ease of use.

 <!---This section should list the third party libraries your system is using and describe what those libraries are being used for.--->

 # Reuse